Gunderslevholm: Gøye family

 Mogens Gøye's first wife, Mette Bydelsbak, the daughter of Albrecht Engelbrechtsen Bydelsbak and Pernille Brock, was the last surviving member of her family after her brother had died in Dithmarschen.

 Gunderslevholm therefore passed to Mogens Gøye when Axel Lagesen Brok died in 1498.

 Mogens Gøye constructed a new main building in circa 1530.

 When Mogens Gøye died in 1544, Gunderslevholm was initially passed to his second eldest son, Eskil Gøye, who died without children in 1560.

-Gunderslevholm was therefore passed on to his elder brother, Christoffer Gøye, who served in the war against Sweden in 1564-65.
-He was one of the great landowners of his time.
-His other holdings included Avnsbjerg, Orebygård, Clausholm, Bregentved and Bollerup.
+Gunderslevholm was therefore passed on to his elder brother, Christoffer Gøye, who served in the war against Sweden in 1564–1565.

+He was one of the great landowners of his time, his other holdings including Avnsbjerg, Orebygård, Clausholm, Bregentved and Bollerup.

 He died in Viborg in 1584 but is buried in Gunderslev Church.

 His son and only child had died back in 1550, and Gunderslevholm was therefore passed to his nephew, Mogens Gøye, a son of his younger brother, Falk Gøye.

 Mogens Gøye was headmaster of Herlufsholm Boarding School from 1609.